 Operationalize.
-We embed an equity perspective in our technical work by developing a consistent, standardized approach to applying an equity framework to proposals, activities, and products.
-For example, a Racial Equity Impact Analysis is applied for systematic policy, protocol, and product review to understand how a service, issue, or decision could benefit or harm different communities.
+We embed an equity perspective in our technical work by consistently applying an equity framework to proposals, activities, and products.
+For example, a Racial Equity Impact Analysis is a systematic part of policy, protocol, and product review to understand how a service, issue, or decision could benefit or harm different communities.

 Our efforts also include—

 - Racial equity training and coaching for staff

 - A toolkit to guide staff in incorporating equity at every stage of research, evaluation, and technical assistance